 - 1. Disengage the PTO, engage the parking brake, stop the engine and remove the ignition key. - 2.
-Raise the seat plate. - 3.
-Locate the brake spring (A, Figure 45). - 4.
+This unit has two brake springs (A, Figure 42).
+The brake springs are located under the front of the fuel tanks.
+Locate the brake springs.
+See Figure 42. - 4.
 With the parking brake engaged, measure the compressed spring length.
-The spring should be 1-15/16" 2" (4,9 5,1 cm) when compressed. - 5.
-If the spring is not within this range, release the parking brake and turn the adjustment nut (B) to compress or release the spring. - 6.
-Engage the parking brake and remeasure the spring.
+The spring should be 1-1/8" (2,9 cm) when compressed.

-Do not adjust the spring to be shorter than 1-15/16" (4,9 cm) when compressed.
+Do not adjust the spring to be shorter than 1-1/8" (2,9 cm) when compressed.
 This may damage the brake mechanism.